 Top 5 New Forest Picnic Spots

-As the sun beats down on our glorious English countryside, what could be nicer than packing up a picnic and finding a secluded spot away from the madding crowds for lunch with a view?
+As the sun shines down on our glorious English countryside, what could be nicer than packing up a picnic and finding a secluded spot away from the madding crowds for lunch with a view?

 Exbury’s beautiful gardens cover over 200 acres of the New Forest.
 An outstanding collection of azaleas, camellias and rare trees bloom during the Summer months, creating a stunning haven.
 With shady riverside walks and perfect picnic spots next to ponds, Exbury Gardens is a fantastic picnic spot.
 Speak to our Reception team who can book tickets for you at a preferential rate.

 Milford on Sea